Drive sales on autopilot with ecommerce-focused featuresSee Features

 It might seem that the marketing industry moves faster than the speed of light at times.
-It’s true, one of the biggest challenges in working in digital marketing (or any other tech-oriented field) is that things change by the hour.
+It’s true, one of the biggest challenges in working in digital marketing (or any other tech-orienteda field) is that things change by the hour.

 That’s why it’s critically important to stay up to date on trends in the ecommerce and marketing industry.
 And one of the best ways to predict where we’re going is to look at where we’ve been.

-Today, I’ve brought in the biggest digital marketing and omnichannel experts who have weighed in on where omnichannel marketing will go next.
+Today, I’ve brought in the biggest digital and omnichannel marketing experts who have weighed in on where omnichannel marketing will go next.

 Each expert was asked three main questions:

 - What’s the biggest benefit omnichannel marketing can offer online brands?

 - What omnichannel trend do you find most exciting?

 - Where do you think omnichannel marketing will go in 2021?

 Let’s dive into what insights these omnichannel experts have to offer!

 Rytis Lauris, CEO & Co-Founder of Omnisend